 - Providing students with time to reflect on why learning and practicing academic integrity will help them achieve their own goals.

 - Tying the classroom commitment to academic integrity to BC’s commitment to student formation and cura personalis, empowering students to actively engage with their own identity and value formation.

-In his 1997 study, Miguel Roig infamously discovered that up to 50% of students were unable to identify clear examples of plagiarism.
+In his 1997 study, Miguel Roig infamously discovered that up to 50% of students were unable to identify clear examples of plagiarism (Roig 1997).
 Talking regularly with students about expectations for academic integrity, the value of academic integrity, and the consequences of academic dishonesty provides a necessary foundation for student success.